python-trio/trio-amqp/docs/examples/rpc.rst

     )

-Note: the client use a `waiter` (an asyncio.Event) which will be set when receiving a response from the previously sent message.
+Note: the client use a `waiter` (an trio.Event) which will be set when receiving a response from the previously sent message.

 Server